 Emissions warranties cover repairs for major vehicle equipment that breaks down from normal use.
-This type of warranty tends to cover the parts that are most likely to cause your car to fail state emission testing.
+This type of warranty covers parts that are most likely to cause your car to fail state emission testing.

 Most plans last from two years or 24,000 miles for parts such as exhaust pipes, but some parts like the catalytic converter may last longer.
-Terms are also longer in California which provides longer coverage than federal minimums.
+Terms are also longer in California, as the state provides longer coverage than federal minimums.

 Corrosion Car Warranty

-An extended warranty extends coverage from a factory warranty to cover major car part systems if they suddenly break down and need expensive repairs.
-Premium extended vehicle protection plans can also pay for other items such as towing and can include some items considered to be wear and tear.
+An extended warranty lengthens factory warranty coverage to cover major car systems if they suffer from a mechanical breakdown due to faulty workmanship or defective parts and need expensive repairs.
+Premium extended vehicle protection plans can also pay for other items such as towing, and they can include some items considered to be wear and tear.
 Both automakers and third-party providers offer similar extended warranty coverage but differ in some key ways.

 Both factory and third-party warranty options have exclusions for normal wear and tear and for environmental factors or vandalism.
-The seat belts are generally included in a separate factory warranty plan, and you’ll see an additional emissions and corrosion warranty.
+Seat belts are generally included in a separate factory warranty plan, and you’ll see an additional emissions and corrosion warranty.